Last Updated on July 21, 2021 by Admin

 Section 4: Statistics and Visualization Basics and Operations Phase Application Example

 Various statistical aggregations and visualization techniques using Pandas and the Seaborn library are demonstrated on Operations Phase occupant comfort data from the ASHRAE Thermal Comfort Database II.

-Further future learning path examples are introduced for the Operations Phase including energy auditing, IoT analysis, and occupant detection and reinforcement learning.
+Further future learning path examples are introduced for the Operations Phase, including energy auditing, IoT analysis, occupant detection, and reinforcement learning.

 Section 5: Introduction to Machine Learning for the Built Environment

-This concluding section gives an overview of the motivations and opportunities for the use of prediction in the built environment.
+This concluding section gives an overview of the motivations and opportunities for predicting in the built environment.

 Prediction, classification, and clustering using the sci-kit learn library are demonstrated on the electrical meter and occupant comfort data.
 The course is concluded with suggestions on more in-depth Python, Data Science, and Statistics courses on EDx.enroll for free

-The development of this curriculum was led by Dr. Clayton Miller with support from NUS students Ananya Joshi, Charlene Tan, Chun Fu, James Zhan, Mahmoud Abdelrahman, Matias Quintana, and Vanessa Neo.
+Dr. Clayton Miller led the development of this curriculum with support from NUS students Ananya Joshi, Charlene Tan, Chun Fu, James Zhan, Mahmoud Abdelrahman, Matias Quintana, and Vanessa Neo.